 Create a culture of connectedness

-By integrating a social zone that allows employees to post, like, share, and comment, within your digital workplace environment, you can enable a more social, enjoyable culture where people naturally feel connected and want to share and collaborate with each other.
-And that can have a halo effect on the rest of the organization, because connectedness tends to be contagious and a connected workforce gets 20-25% more work done.
+For instance, integrate a staff room that allows employees to post, like, share, and comment, within your digital workplace environment.
+This enables a more social, enjoyable culture where people naturally feel connected and want to share and collaborate with each other.
+That can also have a halo effect on the rest of the organization because connectedness tends to be contagious and a connected workforce gets 20-25% more work done.

-Keep these tips in mind when building and managing a social zone inside your digital workplace:
+Keep these tips in mind when building and managing a social center inside your digital workplace:

 - Provide a dedicated space for employees to share photos, updates, and other content that isn’t directly related to work.